FDSN/StationXML/README.md

 ## Translating StationXML 1.0 to 1.1

+The vast majority of the StationXML 1.0 schema exists in the 1.1 schema, making most 1.0 documents compatible with the 1.1 schema.
+There are a few small exceptions where 1.0 elements were removed from 1.1, in one important case to avoid the specification of incorrect metadata.

-An [XSLT definition for StationXML 1.0 to 1.1 conversion](StationXML-1.0to1.1.xslt) exists to assist with the conversion of version 1.0 documents to the version 1.1 schema.
+An [XSLT definition for StationXML 1.0 to 1.1 conversion](StationXML-1.0to1.1.xslt) exists to assist with the systematic conversion of version 1.0 documents to the version 1.1 schema.
+This is done by removing the elements no longer allowed in 1.1.